GitHubDragonFly/HTML_CSS_JS_Flask/README.md

 This is an expanded and modified version of the [HTML_CSS_JS](https://github.com/GitHubDragonFly/HTML_CSS_JS) project, set to be used with `python3` and `Flask` server.

-There are several three.js viewers, not necessarily perfect but functional as they are.
-Online preview links are available in the `Usage` section but do have some limitations.
-Do note  that loading any textures directly from your hard drive might make the object look either correct or interesting or funny.

 The main differences between these 2 projects:
  - the `Form` entries are handled by the server so that part of the GUI is slightly different
  - uploading any pictures via the `Form` will then have those saved in the new `uploads` folder
- - new additions are three.js FBX, 3DM (rhino), VRML and MMD (Miku Miku Dance) viewers and a TGA texture viewer
+ - new additions are three.js FBX, VRML, 3DM (rhino) and MMD (Miku Miku Dance) viewers and a TGA texture viewer
- - almost all viewers in this project support `URL loading`, use `Orbit Controls`, have a `grid / polar grid` buttons and a `gizmo` present
+ - almost all viewers in this project support `URL` loading, use `Orbit Controls`, have a `grid / polar grid` buttons and a `gizmo` present
  - DRACO and KTX2 support were added to the GLTF Viewer:
    - this seems to work fine when using URL option (see the screenshot) so try using it for fetching files both locally from the server and from the Internet
    - this should work fine for browsing local files which are either in binary or embedded format (try loading some `.ktx2` or `JPG/PNG/BMP/GIF` texture file along just to see if and how it changes the object's appearance)
    - you can also open `.drc` file types either alone or together with some texture file
  - KTX2 support was also added to the DAE Viewer

+There are several three.js viewers, not necessarily perfect but functional as they are.
+Online preview links are available in the `Usage` section but do have some limitations.

 Additional Notes:
  - Single character buttons, where applicable: `E` - edges, `F` - flatShading, `K` - kinematics, `A` - animations, `X`- extras, `M` - materials, `T` - textures, `P` - poses, `#` - grid